Dr Maria Murphy

 Biography

-Dr Maria Helen Murphy joined the faculty at Maynooth University in 2014.
-Maria researches in the areas of privacy law, surveillance, data protection, media law, and technology law and human rights.
+Dr Maria Helen Murphy is an Associate Professor at Maynooth University.
+She researches in the areas of technology law and human rights, with a particular interest in privacy, data protection, and artificial intelligence.
 In addition to publishing in a variety of national and international journals, Maria has authored the book, Surveillance and the Law: Language, Power and Privacy (2019) and coauthored the book, Information and Communications Technology Law in Ireland (2017).

 In addition to completing her Irish Research Council funded PhD at University College Cork in 2013, Maria holds a magna cum laude LLM degree from Temple University (Philadelphia), and a First Class Honours BCL (International) degree from UCC.